-Conditional privilege, on the other hand, depends on the circumstance in which the statement was made.
-For example, statements made for the protection of the publisher's interest or to ensure the well being of a family member can be protected by conditional privilege.
-The defendant must prove that he or she meets the conditions established for the privilege in order to succeed in a conditional privilege defense.
+Conditional privilege, on the other hand, depends on the circumstance under which the statement was made.
+For example, statements made for the protection of the publisher's interests or to ensure a family member's well-being can be protected by conditional privilege.
+To succeed in a conditional privilege defense, the defendant must prove that they meet the conditions established for the privilege.

 Hiring a Lawyer